 - Member of the Australian Institute of Company Directors.

-Cheryl holds a Diploma of Business, a Certificate III in Professional Writing & Editing, and has recently completed the Change Management Program and the Igniting Leadership Program with Leadership Victoria, and has undergone training in Change Management with Leadership Victoria, Dealing with Difficult Behaviours with Australian Institute of Management, and Writing and Pitching to Journalists with AAP Medianet.
+Cheryl holds a Diploma of Business, a Certificate in Professional Writing & Editing, and has recently completed the Change Management Program and the Igniting Leadership Program with Leadership Victoria, and has undergone training in Change Management with Leadership Victoria, Dealing with Difficult Behaviours with Australian Institute of Management, and Writing and Pitching to Journalists with AAP Medianet.

 Patrick McGee - National Manager - Policy, Advocacy and Research

 Patrick has been working with people with intellectual disability for 32 years.
 He began as a nurse at Janefield Training Centre in the northern suburbs of Melbourne.
 While he has worked in a range of different sectors, such as homelessness and HIV, Patrick has always kept his passion for social justice issues for people with an intellectual disability.
 Patrick also has a strong commitment to Indigenous Australians with disability, as he has lived and worked in Central Australia.